The Best Women's Trail Running Shoes for 2017

 The inov-8 Roclite provides the best protection of all the contenders, making it our Editors' Choice.
 The Salomon Speedcross 4 scores high marks for its seamless mesh that doesn't allow any pesky trail debris to penetrate.
-In addition, we loved its wonderfully responsive cushion underfoot that didn't only protect feet on the trail, but kept it comfortable during long days.
-We only wished that it had a rock plate for an even more protective experience.
+Also, we loved its wonderfully responsive cushion underfoot that didn't only protect feet on the trail but kept it comfortable during long days.
+We only wished that it had a rock plate for platinum protection.

 The inov-8 Roclite 305 GTX does well for its unique water-resistant shell, making it the best option for stream and river crossings.
 The upper is seamless, not allowing even the finest particles to penetrate through, while the meta-shank rock plate and reinforced toe cap provide the ultimate in protection on the trail.
 Both shoes are a great option if what you're looking for is the best in foot protection, however, the Roclite 305 is superior in the area of water resistance, whereas the Speedcross 4 provides a better debris-resistant mesh.

-Of the traditional and maximalist shoes, the classic Brooks Cascadia 12 and HOKA ONE ONE varieties earned high points.
+Of the traditional and maximalist shoes, the classic Brooks Cascadia 12 and HOKA ONE ONE model earned high points.
 The HOKA ONE ONE Challenger ATR 3 utilizes uber amounts of cushion that keeps feet protected from any and all trail hazards.
-The Speedgoat would have earned a higher grade in this category had the upper not been so porous that we could actually see through it!
-This allowed fine particulate matter like sand and dust to get inside pretty easily.
-The Challenger, on the other hand, has a better design that protects from debris while providing good breathability.
+Its design also protects from debris while providing solid breathability.

 The New Balance Leadville Trail v3 allows you to take to the trail all day long.
 The Leadville (on the other hand) does not have a rock plate and is better suited towards shorter runs on less technical terrain.
 The Brooks Cascadia 12 - Women's offers similar cushioning to the Trail N2 in additional to a forefoot rock plate.